 These are, by far, the most common of SBA loans.
 The SBA 7(a) Loan program is meant to help out lots of different types of businesses in lots of different regions at lots of different stages in their lifecycles.

-They can be used for so much—refinancing debt, construction, purchasing you-name-it—and because they’re delivered to you in a lump sum like traditional term loans, they allow for a lot of flexibility in how you can use them.
+They can be used for so much—refinancing debt, as business construction loans, you-name-it—and because they’re delivered to you in a lump sum like traditional term loans, they allow for a lot of flexibility in how you can use them.

 If you’re looking to get a hold of cash for fixed assets, you might be a fit for the Capital One SBA 504 Loan.
 These loans can be used for things like renovation, real estate, and equipment, and are secured when businesses work in conjunction with a CDC.